PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 1.0.1    PSAutoMute Script  PSGallery   Powershell script to Auto Mute you sound devices …
 ```

+### Uninstalling resources

+`Uninstall-PSResource` will be available to remove installed resources.
+Uninstalling dependencies will be something to consider in the future.

 ## Alternate Proposals and Considerations

 This RFC does not cover the module authoring experience on publishing a cross-platform